Scalable Reactive Atomistic Dynamics with GAIA: GAIA benchmark suite

-To assess the ability of MLIP models to predict fundamental physical properties, we constructed GAIA-Bench, which benchmarks against DFT energies and forces across intermolecular interactions (mol2mol), bulk energy–volume relations (bulk), surface facet stability (slab), and molecule–surface adsorption energetics (mol2surf).
-In the development, the benchmark structures were deliberately selected to avoid overlap with the datasets under evaluation, allowing an unbiased assessment of generalization ability.
-For the force evaluation, perturbed configurations of the backbone structures were additionally considered at multiple levels ($\epsilon$) to probe a wider range of force variations.
-Further details of GAIA-Bench can be found in Method~\ref{method:gb}.
-Using GAIA-Bench, we evaluated the performance of MLIPs trained on two datasets generated by GAIA, Titan25(G) (from DG only) and Titan25(G+I) (from both DG and DI), against two existing public datasets, ANI-1xnr and MPtrj.
-For a fair comparison, the same model architecture was used in training, with details provided in Method~\ref{method:mt}.
-Among the four MLIPs, one with Titan25(G+I) consistently yielded the lowest errors, with energy errors reduced by about a factor of two in average across the four tasks and force errors by about one-third compared with the public datasets, and with $\sim$20\% lower values for the both metrics relative to Titan25(G) (Fig.~\ref{fig:fig3}a and Supplementary Fig.~\ref{sfig:bench}).
-In the forces evaluation, the area of errors on the public datasets increases drastically with respect to $\epsilon$, while those on Titan25 maintain relatively stable (Fig.~\ref{fig:fig3}b).
-Moreover, Titan25(G+I) leads to the smallest errors also in both the magnitude and angular components of the force (Fig.~\ref{fig:fig3}c).
-These findings establish that training data from DG delivers consistently strong performance across the various configurations, which is further amplified through the integration with DI, paving the way toward broadly transferable MLIPs.
+To quantify the predictive performance of MLIPs for fundamental physical properties, we constructed GAIA-Bench, a benchmark suite providing DFT reference energies and forces for four tasks---intermolecular interactions (mol2mol), bulk energy–volume relations (bulk), surface facet stability (slab), and molecule–surface adsorption energetics (mol2surf).
+In constructing GAIA-Bench, the benchmark structures were rigorously selected to avoid overlap with the training datasets compared here, enabling an assessment of generalization that is not unduly biased toward any particular one.
+For the force evaluations, perturbed configurations of the backbone structures were additionally considered at multiple levels ($\epsilon$) to probe a wider range of force variations.
+Further details of GAIA-Bench are provided in Methods~\ref{method:gb}.
+Using GAIA-Bench, we evaluated four MLIPs: two based on GAIA-constructed datasets, Titan25(G) (from DG only) and Titan25(G+I) (from both DG and DI), and two counterparts trained on the existing public datasets, ANI-1xnr and MPTrj.
+For a fair comparison, all four models shared the same architecture and training protocol (Methods~\ref{method:mt}).
+Under these conditions, the model trained on Titan25(G+I) consistently achieved the lowest errors across all GAIA-Bench tasks.
+Its energy errors are approximately halved for mol2mol and mol2surf relative to the public-data models, while its force errors are reduced by about one-third on average across the four tasks.
+Relative to Titan25(G), Titan25(G+I) also shows notable performance gains in most tasks and metrics (Fig.~\ref{fig:fig3}a).
+The force results in Fig.~\ref{fig:fig3}b show that the shaded error regions grow markedly for the public-data models as $\epsilon$ increases, whereas they remain relatively narrow for the Titan25-based models.
+Moreover, Titan25(G+I) yields the smallest errors for both the magnitude and angular components of the forces (Fig.~\ref{fig:fig3}c).
+These results indicate that training data generated by DG already deliver strong generalization across diverse configurations, and that integrating DG with DI further amplifies this, supporting progress toward broadly transferable MLIPs.
+Detailed numerical values and extended evaluations are reported in Supplementary Figs.~\ref{sfig:bench}~and~\ref{sfig:parity_bench}, and Supplementary Tables~\ref{stab:bench_e2f}~and~\ref{stab:public_test}.